 You can read all about the Paris Pass here and make your choice.
 If you find a good reason to buy it then do leave a comment, I would love to know it for my next trip 🙂

 If you have doubts or you want help in planning your itinerary then feel free to drop me a mail.
 I will be more than happy to help you.

-Here is the link to my posts on Paris attractions- Paris Part I and Paris Attractions Part II – you will definitely find some good tips here.
+Paris Part I and Paris Attractions Part II – will definitely help you find some more good tips.
 Make sure to read it and take benefit from my experiences.
 Like I always say, Experience is the best teacher…